Felicious/Testing-Jen-kun/build-and-unit-testing/README.md

    Another possible file to reference is : https://github.com/junit-team/junit4/wiki/Getting-started-%E2%80%93-Ant
       or http://www.vogella.com/tutorials/ApacheAnt/article.html#junit4 (this one helped with JUnit reports

-   Note: Configured the build with "Build Step": Invoke Ant and "Generated JUnit Test Report."
-The test report xml file is located: build/junitreport/*.xml
+## Generating a Test Report
+   Configure the build by making sure you "Invoke Ant" during the "Build Step".

+   Additionally, under "Post-Build Actions", add a post-build action and select "Publish JUnit Test Result Report."
+Make sure you specify clearly where the report is located, or you will get an error.

+   For my Test Report XMLs, I filled in: `build-and-unit-testing\build\junitreport\*.xml`.
+Make sure the * is there!
+It indicates that is where JUnit should generate the reports and name them however they want.

+## Automated Testing